 The really keen may want to go back and re-watch the original three Jurassic Park films too - luckily enough, there’s a box set for that.
-Universal is even planning a new giant five-film boxset containing the whole series to date, which will release on 18 September too.
+Universal is even planning has released a new giant five-film boxset containing the whole series to date.

 It’s also worth remembering that there’s a new videogame out to tie in with the Fallen Kingdom release too.
 Jurassic World: Evolution is a theme park simulator that lets you build your very own dinosaur park, and hopefully keep it intact for just a little bit longer than they’ve managed in the films so far.

 Check out our guide to all the biggest and best movies coming out this year to see what else is on the way.